kaecirr/EZone_Navigation_Android/README.md

 In our prototype, we managed to perform navigation to a room on a single floor.

+The following shows a user selecting an room and then navigating to it:

 <p align="center">
   <img width="268" height="476" src="https://github.com/kaecirr/EZone_Navigation_Android/blob/master/prototypeGif/prototype.gif">
 </p>

+For more details (gifs, source code, etc) see the github page.

 ## **Conclusion**